PreslavaKuzova/Dungeons-And-Pythons/README.md

 * **attack()** returns the demage done by the enemy

 # Weapons and Spells
 These two classes have been implemented with the help of .json files that contain the information for the weapons' and spells' attributes.
+In order for our hero to have proper damage, he must be equiped with either a weapon or a spell.
+One hero can carry at max 1 weapon and 1 spell.

+# Dungeons
+This is where the map of the game is loaded.
+We decided that we want more than one level in our game and this is why we created a folder that contains the txt files with the maps.

+* **move_hero(direction)** where direction is either "up", "down", "left" and "right"

+This should move our hero in the desired direction.
+Return True if he can move into that direction or Fasle otherwise.

+* **fill_tmp_map()** creates a list with the characters given in the map.

+We load the maps from a txt file.

+* **spawn()** spawns our hero on the first S that is given on the map
+* **treasure_found()**

+Once we step on a 'T' on our map this means we have found a treasue.
+It can either be mana, health, weapon or a spell.
+A random functions decides and automatically adds it to the attributes.